swch/strivve-docs-nextjs/src/pages/integrations/sso-microservice/index.md

 ### Drop-in Component Integration

-[StrivveCX](/integrations/strivve-cx#strivve-cx-single-sign-on) or [CardUpdatr](/integrations/cardupdatr#card-updatr-single-sign-on) documentation covers the specifics of integrating the acquired credentials into the UX components.
+[StrivveCX](/integrations/strivve-cx#strivve-cx-single-sign-on) (comming soon) or [CardUpdatr](/integrations/cardupdatr#card-updatr-single-sign-on) documentation covers the specifics of integrating the acquired credentials into the UX components.